hageslel/building_blockchains/README.md

   -  ./geth --datadir jnode1 --unlock "SEALER_ONE_ADDRESS" --mine --rpc --allow-insecure-unlock
   - IMPORTANT: When entering the sealer one address, be sure to leave the 0x pretense off the address when pasting it into your terminal (ex: 3a2dD48d933C50A3A5e9cd33A83D9C7C7F9Cc5ca).
 Additional sealer one address info can be found below.
-  - This command accesses node 1 (named jnode1 in this network) with --datadir, plugs in the sealer address of that specific node, designates the node as a mining node (--mine command), and directs the system where to process and return results (--rpc command).
+  - What does all of this mean?
+The --datadir command accesses node 1 (named jnode1 in this network).
+The sealer address is inputted to activate the node.
+The --mine command designates the node as a mining node.
+Finally, the --rpc command directs the system where to process and return results.

 ![Node 1 Unlock](Screenshots/node1_unlock.PNG)